 I could go on, but surely you get the point.
 The bottom line is, you shouldn’t be misled by thinking they have your best interest at heart.
 Nor should you rely on them or allow them to make your treatment diagnoses or treatment decisions for you.
 Hopefully, now, you understand a little more about just why.

-We would be happy to discuss any concerns you have regarding your dental insurance and will do everything possible to maximize any benefits you may have coming to you.
+We would be happy to discuss any concerns you have regarding your dental insurance.
+We will do everything possible to maximize any benefits you may have coming to you.
 Please ask us for details.
+CONTACT US here or call us at 214-956-9100.
+Our consultation is complimentary.
 We’re always here to help.